 Mobile App Metrics Behind Improving User Activation and Onboarding Rates

 Now that users are downloading your app, the next challenge is to convince them to sign up and start experiencing the awesome benefits of your app.

-In the true spirit of optimizing mobile user onboarding, you’ll want to track conversion each step of the way, from each mobile user’s start to points of completion.
+In the true spirit of optimizing mobile user onboarding, you’ll want to measure conversion each step of the way, from each mobile user’s start to points of completion.
 You may have your own definition of what completion is—some view conversion as successful sign-up, while others view it as first interaction with your products or services (first booking, first purchase, etc.).
 The key is to understand where leaks happen and conduct A/B testing for continuous improvement.

 In order to best understand where these leaks are happening, it’s essential that you zoom out to look at the full cross-platform picture.
 One of the greatest drawbacks of legacy attribution providers is their reliance on outdated last-touch attribution models.
-With a legacy attribution provider, you’ll only catch these leaks if they happen to be later on in your acquisition funnel—with the multi-touch attribution that accompanies people-based attribution, however, you’ll be far better equipped to patch these leaks no matter where in the acquisition funnel they occur.
+With a legacy attribution provider, you’ll only catch these leaks if they happen to be later on in your acquisition funnel—with the multi-touch attribution that accompanies attribution solutions, however, you’ll be far better equipped to patch these leaks no matter where in the acquisition funnel they occur.

 To be sure you’re plugging and repairing any leaks in your current mobile marketing funnel, check out our latest Mobile Growth Handbook, chock full of tips for optimizing mobile user experiences and improving mobile user retention.

 Fundamental Mobile App Metrics for Measuring User Retention Rate

 No matter the marketer, and no matter the brand, sustainable mobile growth is impossible without retention.
 Monthly active users (MAUs) and daily active users (DAUs) are key indicators of an app’s health, or strength of the product – market fit.
 Activated users must be retained in order to become MAUs or DAUs.